 Why Offer Ultra-Pasteurization?

 The fact of the matter is more retailers are willing to take on and offer organic milk if they feel confident they can sell their cases before they spoil.
 There is obviously a BIG difference between 21 days and 70 days when it comes to selling through a case of milk (see chart above), and since I am a huge proponent of organic products being available for purchase no matter where you live and shop I think this all makes a lot of sense.
 Plus some consumers even prefer their milk to be ultra high temperature pasteurized knowing it will last longer in their fridge before they decide to open it.
-So, given those points, Organic Valley happily produces and sells milk that’s processed using both HTST and UHT.
+So, given those points, Organic Valley happily produces and sells milk that’s gone through UHT processing and HTST processing.